-To achieve this mission, it is also necessary to provide high quality educational opportunities to other levels of EMS certification including EMS Instructor, First Responder, EMT, and EMT-Intermediate/EMT-Advanced.
+To achieve this mission, it is also necessary to provide high quality educational opportunities to other levels of EMS certification including EMS Instructor, First Responder, EMT, and EMT-Advanced.
 PERCOM strives to ensure that competent, entry-level students at all levels graduate, become certified or licensed and move into patient care jobs and volunteer positions that continue to be desperately needed in the community.

 1. Maintain current TDSHS program approval status.